 Bent Rim

 A bent rim can have a negative effect when the car encounters a deep pothole.
 The pothole doesn't need to be large in diameter.
 But if this is deep, there is a high chance that the pothole will aggressively touch the rim tip, leading to its further bending.
-If you notice this damage, I recommend looking for a technician as soon as possible.
+If you notice this damage, I recommend looking for a mechanic as soon as possible.
 The problem is repairable in most cases, but only if you remove it quickly before it affects the structure of the tire and the entire suspension system.

 Fluid Leakage Issues